ninbura/pokemon-on-the-analogue-pocket/readme.md

 - [shiny hunting eggs in gen 2](https://www.youtube.com/watch?v=Nywbm5ZZZvQ&t)

 ### Why can't most flash carts interface with specialized Nintendo hardware/software (Game Pak, Pal Park, etc)?
 Most flash carts launch to a menu in-which you first have to select a rom to interact with it.
 The BennVenn & insideGadgets carts only ever have one game flashed at time.
-Likewise, the Omega DE has the option (Mode B) to run a single game standalone.
+Likewise, the Omega DE has the option (Mode B) to run a single game .
 This allows these carts to interface with specialized Nintendo hardware/software, as they are viewed as single authentic game by the receiving hardware.

 ### Why can't most flash carts utilize the Analogue Pocket's sleep functionality?
 Similarly to my previous answer, only carts that offer a standalone game mode can utilize the Analogue Pocket's sleep functionality.
 This is because this sleep functionality is really a save state *for a specific game* in disguise.
 When you sleep your Analogue Pocket a save state is stored, when you wake your Analogue Pocket it attempts to load that save state.
 If you're using a flash cart that loads to a menu before it can load a specific game, it's impossible to load a state for a specific game before it is manually selected.